interledger/web-monetization-extension/docs/testing/testplan.md

 **Risk**: R2 (user experience)
 **Preconditions**:

-1. The extension is connected to your wallet
+1. The extension is connected to your wallet.

 **Steps**:

-1. Open the browser where the extension is installed.
-2. Open the extension, and open the settings of the extension.
+1. Open the extension, go to Settings, and click on the Wallet tab.
-3. On the settings page, **Disconnect** the wallet.
+2. On the Wallet tab, **Disconnect** the wallet.

 **Expected results**:
-Once disconnected, the settings page gets replaced by the landing page of the extension, with the following fields displayed:
+Once disconnected, the Settings page gets replaced by the main page of the extension, with the following fields displayed:

-1. The read-only public key of the extension.
-2. The wallet address or payment pointer that had been used for the most recent wallet connection.
+1. The wallet address or payment pointer that was most recently used for wallet connection.
-3. The currency and value that had been authorized for the most recent wallet connection.
+2. The currency and value that had been authorized for the most recent wallet connection.
+3. The **Connect** button is enabled.

 #### Edge Test Cases

 ##### Partial one-time payment success

 **Test ID**: 9
-**Description**: Make a one-time payment to a website that has multiple receiving wallets from different wallet providers, where some of the receiving wallets use real money, and some are test wallets that use "play" money
+**Description**: Make a one-time payment to a website that has multiple receiving wallets from different wallet providers, where some of the receiving wallets use real money, and some are test wallets that use "play" money.
 **Risk**: R3 (security of funds) and R4 (control my payments)
 **Preconditions**: